Category Archives: 2013 Films

 The underlying themes of this documentary are loneliness and obsession from two differing perspectives.
 Doc, the boring, lonely college student is enamored by the gorgeous, buff, seemingly independent Go.

-As the two get to know each other, more is revealed about Go, his life-past and present, his hopes, dreams, and fears.
-Doc is also psychologically explored and the two forms an unlikely bond.
-In this way, the film succeeds in teaching the audience that there is more to a dancer than his body and more to a nerd than his brain.
-Both are complex individuals.
+As the two get to know each other, more is revealed about Go, his life past and present, his hopes, dreams, and fears.
+Doc is also psychologically explored and the two form an unlikely bond.

 The first half of the feature is fairly interesting.
 The initial courage that Doc musters up to contact and ultimately meet Go is admirable and I enjoyed seeing what transpired next.
-Will Go be receptive to Doc or callously treat him as another enamored gay man?

-When Go agrees to be filmed and his life story slowly revealed, I feel sympathy for him and am intrigued to learn more about him.
-What was his family life like?
-Was he abused or victimized as a child, I wondered?
+When Go agrees to be filmed and his life story is slowly revealed, I feel sympathy for him and am intrigued to learn more about him.

 Getting Go- The Go Doc Project loosely explores matters like this, though no supporting characters are introduced.
 Go and Doc and their budding relationship are the only focus.

-The film then plods for the final 45 minutes with an uninteresting love story that is fairly lacking in the suspense department.
+The film then plods for the final forty-five minutes with an uninteresting love story that is fairly lacking in the suspense department.
 Are we to believe the pair will live happily ever after?
 Not a chance.

 Unfortunately, the acting is not great either, especially on the part of Go, played by Matthew Camp.
 Tanner Cohen is a bit better and the more interesting character of the two, with more depth.
 He is not comfortable with himself, his body, or even with being gay.